KieranBest/Final-Year-Project/Documentation.md

 [View Completion of Visual Keyboard](https://github.com/KieranBest/Individual-Project/blob/d62134388a64e79a09bd9583056b95e7f6155fc0/script.js#L127)

-From there ensuring the canvas is reactive to the users screen size, on both load up and resize of the browser window.
+From there ensuring the canvas is reactive to the users screen size, on both load up and resize of the browser window (Reid, 2022).

 ```JavaScript
   // Window starting gets the window statistics needed before creating keyboard